Caffeine: Medical

 Caffeine is used for both prevention and treatment of bronchopulmonary dysplasia in premature infants.
 It may improve weight gain during therapy and reduce the incidence of cerebral palsy as well as reduce language and cognitive delay.
 On the other hand, subtle long-term side effects are possible.

 Caffeine is used as a primary treatment for apnea of prematurity, but not prevention.
 It is also used for orthostatic hypotension treatment.

 Some people use caffeine-containing beverages such as coffee or tea to try to treat their asthma.
 Evidence to support this practice is poor.
 It appears that caffeine in low doses improves airway function in people with asthma, increasing forced expiratory volume (FEV1) by 5% to 18% for up to four hours.

 The addition of caffeine (100–130 mg) to commonly prescribed pain relievers such as paracetamol or ibuprofen modestly improves the proportion of people who achieve pain relief.

 Consumption of caffeine after abdominal surgery shortens the time to recovery of normal bowel function and shortens length of hospital stay.

-Caffeine was formerly used as a second-line treatment for ADHD.
+Caffeine was formerly used as a second-line treatment for attention deficit hyperactivity disorder (ADHD).
 It is considered less effective than methylphenidate or amphetamine but more so than placebo for children with ADHD.
 Children, adolescents, and adults with ADHD are more likely to consume caffeine, perhaps as a form of self-medication.

 Enhancing performance

 Cognitive performance

 Caffeine is a central nervous system stimulant that may reduce fatigue and drowsiness.
 At normal doses, caffeine has variable effects on learning and memory, but it generally improves reaction time, wakefulness, concentration, and motor coordination.
 The amount of caffeine needed to produce these effects varies from person to person, depending on body size and degree of tolerance.
 The desired effects arise approximately one hour after consumption, and the desired effects of a moderate dose usually subside after about three or four hours.

 Caffeine can delay or prevent sleep and improves task performance during sleep deprivation.
 Shift workers who use caffeine make fewer mistakes that could result from drowsiness.

 Caffeine in a dose dependent manner increases alertness in both fatigued and normal individuals.

 A systematic review and meta-analysis from 2014 found that concurrent caffeine and -theanine use has synergistic psychoactive effects that promote alertness, attention, and task switching; these effects are most pronounced during the first hour post-dose.

 A 2025 systematic review and meta-analysis found that acute caffeine intake can improve reaction time and accuracy for cognitive tasks.
 Increased dosages can further improve reaction time but lead to decreases in accuracy after specific intake thresholds are reached.

+In habitual users, however, tolerance develops rapidly; the perceived attention and alertness boost after overnight abstinence primarily reverses mild withdrawal deficits (fatigue, reduced concentration) rather than elevating performance above a true non-dependent baseline, consistent with the withdrawal-reversal hypothesis.